bablokb/py-datamon/doc/scaling.md

     if current(x) < min: new_min = max - fac*(max-min)
     if current(x) < min: new_min = min - off

+_In the current implementation, rescaling does not work for x-data with "type" set to "date" or "datetime"._

 Samples and Scrolling
 ---------------------